-Performance improvement action plans include a consistent debrief process to ensure each review is debriefed with frontline staff.
+CQI Training Activities also include a consistent debrief process to ensure each review is debriefed with frontline staff.
 Each case will also be debriefed with the unit as well when possible.
 This will ensure that findings and best practices are shared amongst the team.
 Barriers to achieving best practice and problem solving also occurs during the debrief session.
 Those ideas are then communicated with Operations as well as during the Quarterly CQI-Training meeting.